podio/podio-android/index.md

 And by that you're ready to start using the Podio SDK.

 ## How to use the SDK
-Requesting data from the SDK can be done in of two different ways, both will deliver the same result, but in different ways.
+Requesting data from the SDK can be done with two different approaches, both will deliver the same result, but in different ways.

 Regardless of which approach you choose, the SDK will give you a `Future` object upon performing a request.
 You then have the option of providing a set of (optional) callback interfaces that will be called by the SDK when something is ready.